bcgsc/RNA-Bloom/README.md

-## General Settings
+## General Settings :gear:

-### (A) set Bloom filter sizes based on the maximum allowed false positive rate and the expected number of unique k-mers:
+### (A) set Bloom filter sizes automatically:
 ```
 java -jar RNA-Bloom.jar -fpr 0.05 -nk 28077715 ...
 ```
-This sets the size of Bloom filters to have a max FPR of 5% for 28,077,715 unique k-mers.
+This sets the size of Bloom filters automatically to accommodate 28,077,715 unique k-mers for a max false positive rate (FPR) of 5%.

-As an alternative, you may use the `-ntcard` option to count k-mers:
+Instead of specifying the exact number of k-mers, you may use ntCard to count k-mers:
 ```
 java -jar RNA-Bloom.jar -fpr 0.05 -ntcard ...
 ```